 Range of specialisations among the staff with research tasks;

-Educational contribution from the professional field and the staff’s international contacts, including feedback with regards to the study programme, the participation in international networks and the partnerships with domestic and foreign partner institutions.
+Educational contribution from the professional field and the staff’s international contacts, including feedback with regards to the study program, the participation in international networks and the partnerships with domestic and foreign partner institutions.

 The opinion of the assessment panel:

 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

 Demands for the academic promotion are well defined and if consistently followed it is good basis for assurance of professional experience and expertise.
-Maybe it should be think in the future to rise level of criteria for academic promotion of staff.
-Lack of the research activity, publications in international journals are recognized as the problem and need urgent systematic approach
+Maybe it should be better in the future to rise level of criteria for academic promotion of staff.
+Lack of the research activity, publications in international journals are recognized as a problem and need urgent systematic approach.
+Research is beside teaching a very important part of the duties of a HEI and it is recommended to implement a strategy for research work at the faculty including the support of the teaching staff.

-Recommendations for improvement:

-Research is besides teaching a very important part of the duties of a HEI

-It is recommended to implement a strategy for research work at the faculty including the support of the teaching personnel, the PhD students especially in provide more time for research

-Giving open money to certain aimed topics of research and

 Concentrating research activities with topics which are outstanding for the faculty to reach more power as a requirement for applying for research projects and getting in contact with international partners to enhance the own research activities.
 This certainly will have the effect of getting more money for research.

-Nurses should be able o teach as master but current law is not supporting it so if law will not be changed in this direction itwe should provided possibility for nurses to go in for PhD studies what Faculty of health studies in Mostar is doing. .
+Nurses should be able to teach as master but current law is not supporting it so if law will not be changed in this direction it should provide the possibility for nurses to go in for PhD studies what Faculty of health studies in Mostar is doing.

 Indicator 3.3 Quantity of Staff